noun building machine ←

 (verbbuildingmachine) (verbb)

-Many of the pANini rules are concerned with the building of verbs.
+The "verb building machine" are the pANini rules concerned with the building of verbs.
 All verbs are formed this way --

-(1) choose a root and a tense, add the tense after the root
+(1) choose a root and a tense, put the tense after the root

 (2) replace the tense with one of the eighteen tiG affixes

-(3) let the magic pANini rules do their work and add things to the root and change things in the tiG.
+(3) let the automatic pANini rules do their work and change the root and change the tiG.

 Examples --